byu26/IT1000/gittutorial.md

     * Finally, you can push the commit to the master branch or whichever branch you made to edit on.
 To do this, type ```git push -u origin master```.
 * Then all that's left is to refresh the page to see your changes and make other changes as necessary and repeat adding, committing, and pushing the changes to the repository.

+---
+Click [here](https://github.com/byu26/IT1000) to go back to the main page.